repeatedly/fluent-plugin-parser/README.md

 This is a [Fluentd](http://fluentd.org) plugin to parse strings in log messages and re-emit them.

+### ParserFilter

+Filter version of ParserOutput.
+In fluentd v0.12 or later, ParserFilter is recommended because simple configuartion and better performance.

 ### DeparserOutput

 Generate string log value from log message, with specified format and fields, and re-emit.

+### DeparserFiltr

+Filter version of DeparserOutput.
+In fluentd v0.12 or later, DeparserFilter is recommended because simple configuartion and better performance.

 ## Configuration